 The last company visit of this innovation tour was with Nvidia, in their brand new headquarters.
 What a beautiful building and what a difference with Meraki and the other companies too.

-NVidia welcomed us with a reference to an article that states that businesses in The Netherlands are, according to research, leading the way in applying Artificial Intelligence.
+according to research, leading the way in applying Artificial Intelligence.
 And that not only the large corporations use them.

 After this quick intro, the four technology pillars of NVidia (Gaming, Professional Visualization, Artificial Intelligence, and Self-Driving Cars) were explained.